Integrated healthcare and care through distance-spanning solutions

 Finland’s regional reform interesting

-Collaboration between regions and municipalities around welfare technology and remote solutions is already under way, in both structured form and project form.
-In the Nordic region, Finland is first up with a major regional form being implemented in 2023.
+Collaboration between regions and municipalities around welfare technology and distance-spanning solutions is already under way, in both structured form and project form.
+In the Nordic region, Finland is first up with a major regional form that was implemented on 1 January 2023.

-The new project focuses to a greater extent on the importance of cooperation between the different operations and organisations in welfare to achieve integrated healthcare and care for the citizens of the Nordic countries with the support of welfare technology and remote solutions.
+The project focuses to a greater extent on the importance of cooperation between the different operations and organisations in welfare to achieve integrated healthcare and care for the citizens of the Nordic countries with the support of welfare technology and distance-spanning solutions.

 In the project Healthcare and care through distance-spanning solutions (VOPD), the Nordic Welfare Centre collaborated with Centre for Rural Medicine in the Swedish region of Västerbotten. iVOPD is a continuation of that work and Integrated healthcare and care through distance-spanning solutions.
 The project is run within the framework of specific activities being carried out in the action plan for the Nordic Council of Ministers’ Vision 2030. iVOPD is cross-sectoral and encompasses, among other things, the labour market in the welfare sector and the green transition.